joanna350/Predict_Travel_Duration/prediction_model/Readme.md

 ### How to Test

 * For Argparse' end-to-end model generation:
-* The first line may better be removed depending on the user
+* The first line most likely should be removed depending on the user (I have path and alias settings)

 ```
 ./run.sh